 The Marcus Harris Foundation (MHF) offers a variety of programs and services to assist those in underserved areas, including scholarships, grants, and general community support.
 Bolstered by strategic community and corporate partnerships, the MHF is a natural reflection of my ongoing desire to help those in greatest need.

 I've been a tireless advocate for domestic violence (DV) survivors and their families for years, so one of the signature programs of the Marcus Harris Foundation is the annual Christmas Smiles Drive.
 Originally launched in 2016, through the drive I've partnered with the Durham Crisis Response Center (DCRC), the leading provider of support for DV victims and survivors in Durham, to collect toys, books, and other gifts for children residing in the emergency DV shelter at the DCRC on Christmas morning.
-To date, the drive has collected and distributed dozens of gifts, and I look forward to expanding its reach both statewide and nationwide in the years to come.
+To date, the drive has collected and distributed hundreds of gifts, and I look forward to expanding its reach both statewide and nationwide in the years to come.